MDAnalysis/UserGuide/doc/source/contributing_code.rst

     .. code-block:: bash

-        conda info -e
+        mamba info -e

 To list the packages installed in your current environment:

     .. code-block:: bash

-        conda list
+        mamba list

 .. note::
-    When you finish developing MDAnalysis you can deactivate the environment with :code:`conda deactivate`, in order to return to your root environment.
+    When you finish developing MDAnalysis you can deactivate the environment with :code:`mamba deactivate`, in order to return to your root environment.

-See the full `conda documentation <http://conda.pydata.org/docs>`__ for more details.
+See the full `mamba documentation <https://mamba.readthedocs.io/en/latest/index.html>`_ or the full `conda documentation <https://docs.conda.io/projects/conda/>`_ for more details.

 .. _dev-with-pip: